manjaro-sway/manjaro-sway/SUPPORT.md

 ### how can I customize sway without loosing my customizations after an upgrade?

-you can easily add more sway configuration inside `~/.config/sway/config.d/`. please refer to the [arch wiki](https://wiki.archlinux.org/title/Sway#Keymap) and the [sway wiki](https://github.com/swaywm/sway/wiki) for lots of ideas and hints.
+you can easily add more sway configuration inside `~/.config/sway/config.d/`. please refer to the [arch wiki](https://wiki.archlinux.org/title/Sway) and the [sway wiki](https://github.com/swaywm/sway/wiki) for lots of ideas and hints. f
 ## setup and configuration

 ### how can I enable screen-share in chromium(-alike) browsers?